suhailgupta/kafka/README.md

 -  ```docker run suhail50/kafka ```
 - If you are using the docker-compose, then simply below command would be required to run
 -  ```docker-compose up ```

+## Kafka Hands on Commands
+- All the commands are placed in the ```hands-on-playground/commands.txt``` file.
+You can refer this file for the commands used in the demo video.